sammizhu/trendSetters.github.io/README.md

 - Data Visualization: Powered by **libraries like D3.js or Plotly** for interactive and customizable charts.
 - Frontend Design: Built with HTML, CSS, and JavaScript, with a focus on aesthetic and usability.
 - Interactivity Features: Enabled through event listeners and dynamic data binding for clickable and hoverable elements.
+- Most of the code are all of our own, apart from generic web design libraries like the ones we mentioned.

 ## How to Use
 Run the code at the `index.html`.
 Then: